-\citet{Cheong2003mediate} describes how an intervention program (the predictor) affects the change of the outcome through the initial status of the mediator using a parallel latent growth curve model. \citet[Chapter~8]{MacKinnon2008mediate} demonstrated how to extend the model to investigate three parallel longitudinal processes.
-Additionally, \citet[Chapter~8]{MacKinnon2008mediate} and \citet{Selig2009mediate} have described how to employ latent change score models \citep{McArdle1994LCSM} to assess mediation.
-In addition to the mediational effects that can be examined by the cross-lagged panel models, the latent change score modeling framework also allows for investigating how the change of the predictor during the first time interval (i.e., $t_{2}-t_{1}$) influences the change of the mediator during the second time interval (i.e., $t_{3}-t_{2}$), and in turn, affects the change of the outcome during the third time interval (i.e., $t_{4}-t_{3}$). \citet{Selig2009mediate} has shown that the mediation effects can also be any combination of measurements and change of constructs.
-Earlier studies, for example, \citet[Chapter~8]{MacKinnon2008mediate} and \citet{Selig2009mediate}, have provided more detailed discussion in terms of the theory of change for three variables (i.e., the predictor, mediator, and outcome), the role of time, and the types of indirect effects of these three longitudinal mediation models.
+Earlier studies such as \citet[Chapter~8]{MacKinnon2008mediate} and \citet{Selig2009mediate} also extended the latent change score modeling framework \citep{McArdle1994LCSM}, where intraindividual change is captured by latent change scores, to examine longitudinal mediation.
+This modeling framework allows for the examination of mediated effects among the status of the predictor, mediator, and outcome.
+Its additional advantage is that it enables researchers to investigate how the change score of the predictor during the first time interval (i.e., $t_{2}-t_{1}$) influences the change score of the mediator during the second time interval (i.e., $t_{3}-t_{2}$), and in turn, affects the change score of the outcome during the third time interval (i.e., $t_{4}-t_{3}$). \citet{Selig2009mediate} have shown that the mediation effects can also be any combination of statuses and change scores of constructs.
+Earlier studies, for example, \citet[Chapter~8]{MacKinnon2008mediate} and \citet{Selig2009mediate}, have provided a detailed discussion in terms of the theory of change for the three variables (i.e., the predictor, mediator, and outcome), the role of time, and the types of indirect effects of these three longitudinal mediation models.